Healthy Ways to Boost your Immune System

 Water is essential to the health of every cell in your body - including the cells of your immune system.

-As a result, complications due to dehydration may also make you susceptible to illness.
+As a result, complications due to dehydration may also make you susceptible to illness since the immune system is not able to work effectively.

 Related: What’s Your Ideal Heart Rate And How to Lower It (10 Unique Tips!)